Other sources of Aid

 Institutional Payment Plan

 The Alverno College Business Office offers payment plans to help you break your tuition balance into affordable payments.
 To learn more about payment options, go to Payment Policies.

 You can work on campus around your class schedule.
 The wage you earn from your work study job is not treated as income on your next application for need-based aid.
 To see open positions, go to Jobs On Campus.

 Military Scholarships and Benefits

 The military offers a number of excellent ways to get all or a big chunk of your college education paid for.
 This decision should be based on a careful examination of whether serving in America’s armed forces is right for you.
-If you are the dependent of a military veteran or are an active duty servicemember, you may be eligible for benefits.
+If you are the dependent of a military veteran, active duty servicemember or veteran, you may be eligible for benefits.
 Visit http://www.benefits.va.gov/gibill/ to learn more or talk to your Education Liaison Representative.

 Department of Vocational Rehabilitation

 If you receive DVR funds for living expenses there may be a training grant available to use toward your education.
 Contact your local Department of Vocational Rehabilitation to see if you qualify.